 Take a virtual tour of a gallery, museum or zoo.
 From the Museum of Modern Art in New York to our very own Natural History Museum there are some great virtual tours for children.

-Get creative through painting, drawing, photography, crafting, sewing, cooking or baking.
+Get creative through painting, drawing, photography, crafting, knitting, sewing, cooking or baking.
 Expression through creativity can really help with wellbeing.

 Plant some seeds – beans, lettuce – even try an apple pip.
 See how they grow – you might have something tasty to eat later in the year.